 The following schedule applies to payments made to the Treasurer by property owners wanting to prevent their parcels from being sold in this year's Tax Sale.
-The owner must make payment by cash, by Certified Check, by Cashier's Check, Money Orders, or by an Official Check that is issued by a financial institution.
+The owner must make payment by cash, by Certified Check, by Cashier's Check, or Money Orders.
 NO PERSONAL CHECKS, OR BUSINESS CHECKS WILL BE ACCEPTED.
-(The Treasurer will not accept more than $7,500.00 in cash from any one bidder, for the period of May 11, 2013 through the duration of the sale.)
+(The Treasurer will not accept more than $7,500.00 in cash from any one bidder, for the period of May 13, 2014 through the duration of the sale.)

 – No payments will be accepted on Tax Sale items the day before the sale so that the Treasurer can make necessary preparation for the conduct of the sale;

 – Owners must pay all delinquent taxes, penalties, delinquent special assessments, plus the solid waste and storm water service fee (if applicable), plus other current special assessments (if applicable), plus Tax Sale Administrative Cost.
 If the parcel is sold before the owner makes the full payment, the owner will have to wait to redeem the parcel through the Marion County Auditor's office until approximately one week after the parcel has been sold.

 Payments made by owners on the dates of public auction must be in full – no part payments – and will be collected by the Treasurer after 8:00 a.m. on the 10th floor room 1001 of the City-County Building.